TingyiZhang/pl-mgz2labels/README.rst

 Description
 -----------

-``mgz2labels`` is a ChRIS-based application whose backbone is pl-mgz_converter: https://github.com/FNNDSC/pl-mgz_converter
+``mgz2labels`` is a ChRIS-based application whose backbone is [pl-mgz_converter](https://github.com/FNNDSC/pl-mgz_converter).
+The input file structure is the same as pl-mgz_converter.
+The output will be 193 labels for each subject in separated folder, and 193 .npy files for each label.
+The output of this plugin is set to be used for [pl-mricnn](https://github.com/FNNDSC/pl-mricnn) training.

 Usage